 - Proceed back through the security checkpoint for screening.

-- If you have not arrived at the departure gate at least 10 minutes prior to departure, and have not notified Southwest of your intention not to travel, your reservation is subject to cancellation and your seat may be relinquished to another Customer.
-You will not be eligible for denied boarding compensation and will be considered a “no show” Customer.
+- If you have not arrived at the departure gate at least 10 minutes prior to departure, your reservation is subject to cancellation and your seat may be relinquished to another Customer.

 - Because you are not traveling on a scheduled connection and are building your own flight itinerary, some protections afforded in our Contract of Carriage for disruptions will not apply to you or your travel.

-When we put flights on sale, domestic or international, just like today, Click ‘n Save subscribers will definitely be among the first to know.
+When we put flights on sale, domestic or international, our email subscribers will be among the first to know.
 Not a subscriber?
-Sign Up Now
+Sign up now.

-For Customers in Mexico, please note that due to country-specific currency differences, we most likely will not advertise price points for our sale fares within email communication.
+If you’re in Mexico, please note that due to country-specific currency differences, we typically do not advertise price points for our sale fares within email communication.
 You will need to visit Southwest.com to view routes on sale and corresponding fares.

 Yes!
-Users are able to book international flights via the 5.6.1+ versions of the Android and iOS mobile apps or the Southwest.com mobile website.
+Users can book international flights on the Android and iOS mobile apps or the Southwest.com mobile site.

-You must provide your passport information prior to checking in for your flight, but it is not required in order to make a reservation.
-You may do so during the booking process at Southwest.com, after you book your flight online, during the online check in process, or at the airport on your day of travel using a kiosk or at the Southwest Airlines Ticket Counter.
-To reduce wait times at the airport, we highly recommend that you enter your required passport information online at Southwest.com prior to travel.
+Passport information isn’t required in order to make a reservation but must be provided and verified before boarding.
+You can provide passport details during the booking process at Southwest.com, after you book your flight online, during the online check-in process, or at the airport on your day of travel using a kiosk or at the ticket counter.
+To reduce wait times at the airport, we highly recommend that you enter your required passport information online prior to travel.

 During your flight

-When booking a reservation, you can provide a preferred method if contact (i.e., SMS text or email) to receive important day-of-travel notifications (i.e., delays/cancellations).
-If you prefer to not receive these messages, you can opt out during the booking process.
-Also, friends and family members can sign up to receive flight status notifications for international itineraries.
+When booking a reservation, you can provide a preferred method of contact (i.e., SMS text or email) to receive important day-of-travel notifications.
+If you don’t want these messages, you can opt out during the booking process.

-If any portion of your itinerary contains an international flight and you plan to check luggage, you will be required to do so at the Southwest Airlines Ticket Counter upon arrival at the airport.
-Connecting Passengers must claim all luggage, regardless of final destination, upon arrival in the U.S. After clearing Customs, connecting Passengers who aren’t originating from preclear cities will then be required to re-check all checked luggage with a Southwest Airlines Customer Service Agent before proceeding to connecting flight(s).
+If any portion of your itinerary contains an international flight, you must check luggage at the ticket counter.
+If your itinerary for travel into the United States includes a connection, you must claim all luggage, regardless of final destination, upon arrival in the U.S. After clearing Customs, if you aren’t originating from preclear cities, you will then be required to re-check all checked luggage with a Customer Service Agent before proceeding to connecting flight(s).
 Baggage for international flights will not be accepted if presented less than 60 minutes prior to scheduled departure.
 For flights departing Aruba (AUA), baggage will not be accepted if presented less than 75 minutes prior to scheduled departure.
-Passengers cannot voluntarily separate from luggage on international flights.
+You can’t voluntarily separate from luggage on international flights.

-When departing on an international flight from an airport within the domestic U.S., you will be able to check in, scan your passport, add emergency contact information, and print your boarding pass for both the domestic and international legs of your trip at a kiosk.
-You will not be able to upgrade or change international flights using a kiosk, but a Customer Service Agent at the Ticket Counter or gate podium can assist with these requests.
+You can check in, scan your passport, add emergency contacts, and print your boarding pass for both the domestic and international legs of your trip at a kiosk.
+You will not be able to upgrade or change international flights at a kiosk, but a Customer Service Agent at the ticket counter or gate podium will gladly help you.

-If your itinerary includes at least one international leg, you must check in at the airport at least 90 minutes prior to the departure time of the first flight in your itinerary.
-Remember, you will be required to check in at the Southwest Airlines Ticket Counter or kiosk to have your passport verified, receive your boarding pass, and check luggage.
+If your itinerary includes at least one international leg, you must check in at the airport at least 60 minutes (75 for AUA) prior to the departure time of the first flight in your itinerary.

-WiFi is available for many of our international flights.
-Please note that we may not have coverage for the duration of certain international flights.
+WiFi is available for many of our international flights, though we may not have coverage for the duration of certain international flights.

 Due to licensing regulations for each channel, free live TV may not be available for the duration of flights to/from our international destinations.

 Jet bridges are not available in all Southwest cities.
-Customers may have to board and deplane the aircraft through the use of air stairs.
-Also, in some cities, Customers may have to travel between the terminal and the aircraft onboard buses.
-Buses will be used to transport Passengers from the terminal to the plane-side, where they will board via air stairs.
-Boarding the bus will occur at ground-level, and Passengers will be dropped off at the base of the air stairs.
+You may have to board and deplane the aircraft using air stairs.
+In some cities you may have to travel between the terminal and the aircraft onboard buses.
+Buses will be used to transport Passengers from the terminal to the aircraft, where they will board via air stairs.
+Boarding the bus will occur at ground level, and you’ll be dropped off at the base of the air stairs.

-For a complete list of the cities that may not have level-entry boarding or that may require transfer via bus or to learn more about requesting assistance and accessibility in boarding the aircraft, please visit our Customers with Disabilities page.
+For a complete list of the cities that may not have level-entry boarding or that may require transfer via bus, or to learn more about requesting assistance and accessibility in boarding the aircraft, please visit our Accessible Travel Assistance page.